ArjunaCluster/ArjunaUsers/getting_started/data_backup.md

 Please be cognizant of other users when configuring your backup scripts.
 Daily backups are *strongly discouraged* due to the strain it puts on the file system.
-Please try to keep automated backups to within the following limits:
+Please try to keep automated backups within the following limits:

 | Backup Rate | Max Backup Size [GB] |
 | ----------- | -------------------- |